eigenfoo/cryptics/docs/datasheet.md

 ### Is this dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?

-Asides from the `puzzle_url`, the dataset is self-contained.
-Users are encouraged to ignore the `puzzle_url` column and treat the dataset as self-contained, as the `puzzle_url` column is sparse, does not bring much value and may be removed in a future version of the dataset.
+Asides from the `source_url` column, the dataset is self-contained.
+Users are encouraged use the `source_url` for manual lookups of the original source, e.g. for further context on a particular clue, or to validate that the source has been parsed correctly.

 ### Does this dataset contain data that might be considered confidential?